iafonov/cosmonaut/README.md

 For now server has the simplest possible networking architecture - it uses `accept` to get connections and forks a new process for each connection.
 Serving static content implemented using `sendfile` system call to send data directly to socket without buffering.

-Routing engine is built on dynamically generated and complied during server boot time regular expressions.
+Routing engine is built using regular expressions.
+Regexes are dynamically generated and complied during server boot time so there is very little overhead during parsing requests.

 ## Conventions & project structure